jr-robotics/RobSharper.Ros.MessageParser/README.md

 #### Intercepting descriptor creation

-You can intercept the descriptor creation by creating a class which implements `Joanneum.Robotics.Ros.MessageParser.IRosMessageVisitorListener`.
+You can intercept the descriptor creation by creating a class which implements `RobSharper.Ros.MessageParser.IRosMessageVisitorListener`.
 This allows you to implement the following methods used in the object tree creation:

 * `void OnVisitRosMessage(MessageDescriptor messageDescriptor)`